 Should I Purchase a Supply Chain Management System?

 If you’re a 3PL or an e-commerce company managing a large volume of orders with various third parties (suppliers, transportation companies), the integration this type of warehouse management system offers can be beneficial to your business.

 In addition to more efficient processes, you’ll benefit from greater data analysis opportunities when your supply chain info is consolidated.

 Enterprise Resource Planning (ERP) Software

-Think about it like this: Your warehouse management system doesn’t exist in isolation.
+Think about it like this: Your warehouse doesn’t exist in isolation.
 It’s one of the tools your business uses to accomplish a specific part of its operations.
 It may integrate with your supply chain management system and your inventory management system.

 An ERP system enables you to also integrate your warehouse systems with your accounting and finance tools, your point-of-sale system/order managing systems, human resources system, project management system, compliance systems, and more.